 Example: Measure productivity by the number of clients served in a store.
-Set a clear expectation such as “Help 10 customers a week make a purchase”.
+Set clear expectations such as “Help 10 customers a week make a purchase”.

 Working more doesn’t necessarily mean making more, though.
 For productivity to be beneficial, it has to be done quickly but also in a quality manner.
 Simply making more sales means nothing if the customer leaves unsatisfied with their purchase or experience.
-Output should be expedient but also top notch.
+The output should be expedient but also top-notch.

 Example: Ship out 100 cartons of eggs a day, with only 5% lost to damage and human error